Sergey-sirius/blog/content/blog/the-most-important-stations-for-capital-bikeshare.md

 The eigenvalue centrality is unaffected by strongly connected nodes that are weakly connected to the rest of the graph.

 ### What is an eigenvector anyway?
 And how do we compute it?

+A casual reader may skip this section if he or she is uninterested in the mathemetics.

 Given a square matrix (or linear operator) $G$, a vector $v\ne0$ is an eigenvector of $G$ if and only if there exists a $\lambda$ such that $Gv = \lambda v$.
 Notice that if $v$ is an eigenvector, then so too is any scalar multiple $av$, so we can assume for the rest of this discussion that our eigenvectors are scaled so that $\sum_{i=1}^n v_i = 1$, without loss of generality.